-The Police Department currently does not own any dedicated command and control vehicles.
-We have, on many occasions, utilized the Livermore Police Department's command vehicle.
-The City is in contract with a vendor to procure a command vehicle, after receiving City Council approval.
+The Pleasanton Police Department have, on many occasions, utilized the Livermore Police Department's command vehicle.
+In December 2024, The Pleasanton Police Department procured a command vehicle, after receiving City Council approval.
 It will serve as a forward command post during critical incidents, natural disasters, search and rescue operations, and as an emergency backup to the Police Department's dispatch center.
 Many public safety agencies of similar size utilize a command vehicle for these purposes.
 Grant funds were the primary source of funding for this piece of equipment.